 Details | Contact: (631) 344-4231

 The Superconducting Magnet Division built the more than 2,000 superconducting magnets that constitute the RHIC accelerator.
 The Division has built smaller numbers of magnets for the Large Hadron Collider (CERN) and for electron-positron colliders in China and Japan.
-The Division has also built magnets for other applications, such as energy storage (Superconducting Magnet Energy System) and leading magnet resonance imagine (MRI) studies.
+The Division has also built magnets for other applications, such as energy storage (Superconducting Magnet Energy System) and leading magnet resonance image (MRI) studies.
+The Division has also tested magnets built by other institutions.

 Details | Contact: (631) 344-7687